federicaagostini/opa-demo/README.md

 {}
 ```

-If we want to add one element to the array identified by the `policies` key of the data.jaml file, we need to perform the JSON Patch operation as follows
+If we want to add one element to the array identified by the `policies` key of the data.yaml file, we need to perform the JSON Patch operation as follows

 ```bash
 $ curl https://opa-push.test.example:8182/v1/data/policies -XPATCH -H "Content-Type: application/json-patch+json" -H "Authorization: Bearer $BT" -d "$(jq -n --slurpfile val /opa-examples/policy.json '[{op: "add", path: "-", value: $val[0]}]')"